 Westlake Chemical Co.
-(WLK), the Houston- based chemical company that has gained 93 percent this year, will review a U.S. Internal Revenue Service decision allowing chemical makers to structure some units as master-limited partnerships.
+(WLK:US), the Houston- based chemical company that has gained 93 percent this year, will review a U.S. Internal Revenue Service decision allowing chemical makers to structure some units as master-limited partnerships.

 An Oct.
 12 ruling allows companies that convert ethane and other natural gas liquids into olefins, such as ethylene, to classify themselves as partnerships.
 Such partnerships, common in the pipeline industry, generally don’t pay income taxes at the corporate level, Standard & Poor’s Rating Services said in a report published yesterday.